Sport @ Pembroke

 Both men and women, undergraduates and graduates, play sport at a high level.
 Football and Rowing are a particular strength.

-The MCR has a regular football team, the ‘Smurfs’, joint together with Queens MCR.
+Footballers in the MCR play regularly with Queens and Somerville MCR.
 Most other sports are mixed JCR & MCR teams.
 Even if you don’t play sport to a particularly high level, Pembroke has a lot to offer.
 Anyone can take part and it is common for students to try out a completely new sport whilst at Oxford.

 Those interested in participating in any sport are welcome to contact the MCR sport rep.